sammyshakes/solana-points-ts/README.md

 ## Notes

 - All operations are performed on the Solana devnet.
 Do not use real funds.
-- The included admin wallet (`admin_keypair.json`) is for testing purposes only.
+- For demo purposes, the admin wallet (`admin_keypair.json`): `GWbuU4p4arBy14MLKDMYoQQoWiHzn93B2WdAw72nbyBM` is already provided along with one or more user keys.
+- Make sure the admin wallet has sufficient SOL to perform operations.
+- User keypairs are stored in the `user_keypairs` directory.
+- In a production environment, users would create their own wallets and provide their public keys.
 - The `brand_mints.json` file will be created in the project root directory to store information about created brand mints.
-- Make sure the admin wallet has sufficient SOL to perform operations.
-- Replace `GWbuU4p4arBy14MLKDMYoQQoWiHzn93B2WdAw72nbyBM` as the admin wallet address when using these commands.
+- The wallet manager (`wallet-manager.ts`) is used for creating both admin and user keypairs.
+It can be used to set up new wallets before interacting with the Solana Points System.